 What is a raster image?

 Raster images are composed by using pixels, or tiny dots, comprising unique tonal information and color that come together to create the image.
 Each color pixel contributes to the overall image.
-In short, raster graphic is a dot matrix data structure that shows a generally rectangular grid of pixels.
-These images are generally produced by optical devices, such as a scanner while scanning or camera while photographing.
+In short, a raster graphic is a dot matrix data structure that shows a generally rectangular grid of pixels.
+These images are generally produced by optical devices, such as a scanner while scanning or a camera while photographing.

 What is a vector image?